-"If parents have sent their kids to madrassas for just theological studies, they may have a problem," Hussain said.
-"But I believe in good education, and if (students) are given a general education, it will be good.
+“If parents have sent their kids to madrassas for just theological studies, they may have a problem,” Hussain said.
+“But I believe in good education, and if (students) are given a general education, it will be good.
 It is not belittling the (Muslim) community.
-This is not a policy aimed against Musl
+This is not a policy aimed against Muslims.

 “I hope with the new law, (the government) steps up the infrastructure in the madrassas.”

 Religious discrimination in Assam became a topic of debate last year when nearly 2 million people in the state of 33 million were not included in the country’s National Register of Citizens (NRC).